BoiseState/string-constraint-counting/README.md

 The `run` script:
 - Builds the project using Maven if this has not been done before
 - Converts an input `.smt2` file to `.json`
-- Runs the solver with the necessary arguments on the input provided
+- Runs the solver using the JAR, with the necessary arguments, on the input provided

 It takes one argument, the input file to be solved.
 Note that this script does not provide any guards for time outs or memory limits so use it with caution and/or add the desired limitations.